Water resources management plan

 Every five years we review and update our water resources management plan which sets out how we will maintain a balance between the demand for water and available supplies while ensuring the environment is protected over the next 25 years.

-In May 2013 we published a new draft plan for public consultation which was open for comment until the end of July 2013.
-In reply to the comments that were made on our plan we have prepared a Statement of Response Report which presents the representations made by organisations and individuals and our replies to their feedback.
-We have also updated our draft Water Resources Management Plan so that it is clear to all stakeholders what changes we have made in light of the consultation.
+In May 2013 we published a draft plan for public consultation which was open for comment until the end of July 2013.
+In reply to the comments that were made on our plan we prepared a Statement of Response Report in November 2013.
+We also incorporated changes we were making to the plan as a result of the consultation in a revised draft version of the Water Resources Management Plan.

-The Environment Agency will now review our statement of response and revised draft plan and make recommendations to Defra and the Secretary of State regarding whether our plan can be published as a final version or whether further information or and inquiry in necessary.
+The Environment Agency then reviewed our statement of response and revised draft plan and made recommendations to Defra and the Secretary of State regarding whether our plan can be published as a final version or whether further information or and inquiry in necessary.

 The key objectives of our plan are to:

-We have undertaken a detailed review of our demand projections to take account of population growth, housing developments, changing patterns of household water use and changing demands from our commercial customers.
+We undertook a detailed review of our demand projections to take account of population growth, housing developments, changing patterns of household water use and changing demands from our commercial customers.

-Our calculations forecast that we will have a surplus of supplies over demands for the next 25 years.
+Our calculations forecasted that we will have a surplus of supplies over demands for the next 25 years.

-We are proposing to continue to reduce demand and leakage by accelerating metering in our region through installing meters on households when customers move house and also by providing enhanced water efficiency services to help customers reduce their water use further.
+We plan to continue to reduce demand and leakage by accelerating metering in our region through installing meters on households when customers move house and also by providing enhanced water efficiency services to help customers reduce their water use further.
+These investments will be dependent on Ofwat approving our Business Plan in December 2014.

 September 2012 update